seasons0607/NICER_analysis/README.md

 ## How to use
 1. Download the NICER data from the HEASARC archive
-2. Write the Obs-ID and the path to the data in line , respectively.
+2. Write the Obs-ID and the path to the data in line 662 and 663, respectively.
-3.
+3. Run nicer.py as <code>python nicer.py</code>
+4. Input the some parameters (Source Type, Source Name, RA, DEC) and push Enter.

 ## Enviroment